Savitri Devi: Views

-In addition to her racist and antisemitic views, Devi developed an occultist view of Nazism, as espoused in The Lightning and the Sun.
+Devi developed an occultist view of Nazism, as espoused in The Lightning and the Sun.
 She disliked democracy and the current state of western civilisation.
 Savitri was a proponent of a synthesis of Hinduism and Nazism, proclaiming Adolf Hitler to have been an avatar of the Hindu god Vishnu.
 She was an early Holocaust denier.

 Devi was also an animal rights activist, as well as a vegetarian from a young age, and she also espoused ecologist views in her works.
 She wrote Impeachment of Man in 1959 in India in which she espoused her views on animal rights and nature.
 According to her, human beings do not stand above the animals; in her ecologist views, humans are a part of the ecosystem and as a result, they should respect all life, including animals and the whole of nature.

 She held radical views with regard to vegetarianism and believed that people who do not "respect nature or animals" should be executed.
 She also believed that vivisection, circuses, slaughter and fur industries among others do not belong in a civilised society.